About this project

 These 'inconsistences' are all part of future work, requiring listing the sources with their canonical references systematically, while works for chamber music with lute may be added later on.
 We appreciate every constructive help!

 I am a Dutchman living and working since 1986 in Italy, in the field of Metrology (maintenance of the national units of measurements such as the Meter and the Kilogram).
 I learned to play the baroque-lute on age 32-33 in The Netherlands, with private lessons from Margriet Verzijl-Harperink.
-While still there, I got to know several of the (professional) Dutch lute players, who kindly provided me with a copy of my first manuscripts.
+While still there, I got to know several of the (professional) Dutch lute players, who kindly provided me with a copy of my first sources.
 These were then extended by prints from microfilms that somebody still had lying around.
-After that my manuscript library increased slowly but steadily by exchange with others, in Europe and outside.
+After that my source library increased slowly but steadily by exchange with others, in Europe and outside.
 During the first years in Italy, I had the opportunity to take some occasional lessons with Jakob Lindberg, but these stopped when he transferred first to London and then to his home country Sweden.

 Copyright © 2009-2018 Peter Steur, Markus Lutz